-The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
+EHASH will assess referrals against the Childrens Needs and Responses Framework and will advise what course of action to take.
 The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.

-If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.
+If the child's situation does not seem to be improving after the referral, or if there is dispute about the outcome of a referral, the DSL or person who made the referral must follow the Greater Manchester escalation procedures to ensure their concerns have been addressed and that the child's situation improves RBSCP Professional dispute resolution procedure